I love when you share my recipes!

 Ingredients

-- A pear - Super ripe, fresh pears only for this recipe since you're muddling the fresh fruit.
+• Pear – Super ripe, fresh pears only for this recipe since you’re muddling the fresh fruit.
+I love bartlett pears in this drink, but red pears, bosc pears, or anjou pears would all be delicious as well.

 How to Make a Pear Gin Cocktail